How to harvest:

 - Be sure you stay upwind as you grate, the fumes are quite strong!
 Try to go outside or work near an open window.

-- Store any unused portion of root in the fridge in a loose plastic bag, or it will turn green and grow leaves.
+- Store any unused portion of root in the fridge in a loose plastic bag, or it will turn green and grow leaves, it must stay dormant for best flavor.
+It is normal for a fuzzy surface mold to develop on the root after long-term storage if the root is stored too damp, but it is harmless & simply washed off.

 - For a simple cocktail sauce, mix to your taste with chili sauce and serve with seafood.
 Mix with sour cream for a chip dip; add to any mustard for Dijon style; serve grated with meats, or as your recipe specifies.